LuciaS-yanfei/StudentTranscript/README.md

 date, award name, prize won.
 - As a user, I want to be able to remove a award from my transcript.
 - As a user, I want to be able to view the list of my awards on my transcript list.
-- As a user, I want to be abe to know how much money I won in total.
+- As a user, I want to be able to know how much money I won in total.
-- As a user, when I select the quit option from the application menu, I want to be reminded to save my transcript to file and have the option to do so or not.
+- As a user, I want to be able to save my transcript to file (if I so choose)
 - As a user, when I start the application, I want to be given the option to load my transcript from file.